saminyasirkhan/Snake-Maths-Game-/README.md

-Developed an educational game in Python using Pygame and Tkinter, designed to help primary school pupils improve their arithmetic fluency through interactive gameplay.
+🐍 Snake Maths – Gamified Arithmetic Learning App Developed an educational game in Python using Pygame and Tkinter to improve arithmetic fluency for primary school pupils.
+Inspired by the classic Snake mechanic, players select the correct answer between two moving apples in response to dynamically generated maths questions.
+Users can choose from categories (addition, subtraction, multiplication, division) before gameplay begins.

-The game is inspired by the classic Snake mechanic and challenges players to answer randomly generated maths questions by selecting the correct answer among two moving apple objects.
-The correct and incorrect values are dynamically generated based on the question displayed at the top of the screen.

-The player selects a category (addition, subtraction, multiplication, or division) before the game begins, allowing targeted skill practice.
-The system uses a modular question generation script that scales in complexity based on the user’s performance.
-A timer mechanism is integrated to increase pressure and difficulty, reducing time windows as scores rise.

-To enhance accessibility and progression tracking, a user authentication system was implemented using a login and registration module.
-Player scores are stored and displayed on a leaderboard, promoting healthy competition and encouraging replayability.

-Particular attention was given to GUI responsiveness, real-time user feedback, and the psychological principles behind gamified learning, ensuring that the system remains intuitive while delivering educational value.
+The system features progressive difficulty scaling, a timer-based pressure mechanism, and a login/registration system with leaderboard tracking to enhance replayability.
+Designed with a focus on user engagement, GUI responsiveness, and learning psychology.

-Key areas covered
+Key Areas Covered:

-• Real-time game design using Python with Pygame and Tkinter
+🎮 Real-time game design using Pygame and Tkinter

-• Arithmetic question generation with progressive difficulty scaling
+➕ Arithmetic question generation with adaptive difficulty

-• GUI development and feedback-based user interaction
-• Implementation of authentication and player data tracking
-• Educational design incorporating gamified learning principles Developed an educational game in Python using Pygame and Tkinter, designed to help primary school pupils improve their arithmetic fluency through interactive gameplay.
-The game is inspired by the classic Snake mechanic and challenges players to answer randomly generated maths questions by selecting the correct answer among two moving apple objects.
-The correct and incorrect values are dynamically generated based on the question displayed at the top of the screen.
-The player selects a category (addition, subtraction, multiplication, or division) before the game begins, allowing targeted skill practice.
-The system uses a modular question generation script that scales in complexity based on the user’s performance.
-A timer mechanism is integrated to increase pressure and difficulty, reducing time windows as scores rise.
-To enhance accessibility and progression tracking, a user authentication system was implemented using a login and registration module.
-Player scores are stored and displayed on a leaderboard, promoting healthy competition and encouraging replayability.
-Particular attention was given to GUI responsiveness, real-time user feedback, and the psychological principles behind gamified learning, ensuring that the system remains intuitive while delivering educational value.
-Key areas covered • Real-time game design using Python with Pygame and Tkinter • Arithmetic question generation with progressive difficulty scaling • GUI development and feedback-based user interaction • Implementation of authentication and player data tracking • Educational design incorporating gamified learning principles
+🔐 Authentication system with player login and leaderboard

+🧠 Gamified learning focused on engagement and progression

+🖼️ GUI development with responsive, real-time feedback

-Skills: Product Development · Project Management · Python (Programming Language) · Problem Solving · Project Planning · Manufacturing Process Improvement · Behaviour engagement
+Skills: Python · Pygame · Tkinter · User Experience · Gamified Learning · Problem Solving · Behavioural Engagement